sanity-io/example-ecommerce-snipcart-vue/README.md

 Tips:

 - Make sure you are running on http://localhost:3000.
 If not sanity and snipcart will fail due to CORS origins.
-- Nuxt.js requires a recent Node version (≥ 12) so if it fails on startup you might need an upgrade.
+- This project requires a recent Node version 12 or later, so if it fails on startup you might need an upgrade.

 ## Using your own backend data (Sanity Studio)